 At the hotel

 Twenty-five acres of grounds, two swimming pools (one adults-only and another for families), programmed activities for kids, access to two beaches, non-motorized watersports, a fitness centre, free yoga and boot camp classes, tennis and basketball courts, bikes to borrow, boutique, valet parking, WiFi throughout and a handcrafted cocktail on arrival.
-In rooms: flatscreen TV, iPod dock, minibar with included soft drinks and bottled water, Nespresso coffee machine, tea kettle, custom-blended bath products.
+In rooms: flatscreen TV, Nespresso coffee machine, tea kettle, custom-blended bath products.

 Our favourite rooms

 The island-inspired design – sunny yellows, coral-like blues and exotic animal triptychs – makes every room wow-worthy.
 But you came for that big splash of sea, right?
 Maximise time spent gazing off at the crystalline Caribbean and splurge for an Ocean View suite with its private covered terrace and sun deck set up with mod tangerine-orange hammocks.

 There are two.
 Splash around with the kiddos in the family-friendly, heated freshwater infinity-edge pool with a shallow end for newbie swimmers.
 Or, nab a tranquil cabana beside the adults-only heated saltwater infinity-edge pool.
 Both pools have plenty of sunloungers with nautical navy-and-white striped cushions on their ocean-facing decks, so you can get right to work on those tan lines.

-Secluded and serene, the Auberge Spa at Malliouhana has four treatment rooms.
+Secluded and serene, the Auberge Spa at Malliouhana has six treatment rooms.
 The Auberge-trained therapists will leave you feeling tingly and tropical from head-to-toe following a banana rum hair and scalp treatment or tension-melting warm shell massage (hot rocks are so mainland).
+There's also a sauna, steam room and outdoor spa pool.

 You'll spend most of your time popping between the swimming pools and the beach, so now's your chance to trot out designer cover-ups and stylish sarongs.